Skaffolder Releases an Open-Source Tool to the Developer Community - Webnewswire

+Skaffolder introduces a new open source All in One DevOps Tool that can accelerate the web and mobile application development process.

-AUSTIN, TEXAS.
-March 12, 2020 – Skaffolder, an innovative code generator tool that bridges the gap between low code and custom code solutions offers the latest, open-source tool to the developer community.
+Austin, Texas, USA, March 27, 2020 – Skaffolder, an innovative code generator tool that bridges the gap between low code and custom code solutions offers the latest, open-source tool to the developer community.

 The specs-driven code generation tool features an intuitive interface and easy-to-use templates that help to save up to 40% of development time.
 Also, coupled with an open-source component, Skaffolder allows developers to create web or mobile applications from the command-line.
 Along with the command-line tool, the innovative web application tool offers a VSCode extension that enables developers to use the command-line tool’s features from the VSCode interface.
 Hence, developers can interact with Skaffolder without leaving their integrated development environment.
 Also, providing them with a visual interface locally to define APIs and databases.